Dynamics and Shocks from H$\alpha$ Emission of Nearby Galaxy Mergers: Encounter Parameters of Equal Mass Mergers - Result

+We found a first ever model for UGC 07593.
 Figure \ref{fig:obssys:ugc07593scoremap} shows slices of the map of scores across three encounter parameters, eccentricity, pericentric distance, and time since pericenter.
 The slices are taken at the best-fit parameters shown by the cyan box.
 This system is in a relatively late stage at $0.68\pm^{0.08}_{0.01}$ of the time between the first and the second passages.
 The reconstructed pericentric distance and eccentricity are $0.50\pm^{0.16}_{0.16}R_{vir}$ and $0.8\pm^{0.05}_{0.05}$, respectively.
 Taking the physical length and velocity scaling into account we derive the encounter parameters with physical units (See \citealt{Mortazavi:2016hv}).
 The reconstructed time since the first passage is $27\pm^{30}_{3}$ Myr.
 The physical pericentric distance is $2.5\pm^{0.6}_{0.7}$ kpc.
 Both galaxies are almost half-way between a prograde and a polar orbit with the inclinations being at about $45^\circ\pm 20^\circ$ from the orbital plane.